Is Coffee Acidic?

 Looking for something to take the edge off of a black cuppa?
 Consider brewing with eggshells.

-Eggshells are alkaline, which means they help neutralize the natural acidity in coffee, balancing things out and even removing any bitter, over-extracted flavors in the process.
+Eggshells are alkaline, which means they help neutralize the natural acidity in coffee, balancing things out and even removing any bitter, over-extracted flavours in the process.

 9. Add salt